Ola Waikīkī!

 Natural resources face pressures from urban development, invasive species, and polluted stormwater runoff.
 The Ala Wai Canal in particular suffers from severe pollution, including sedimentation, bacteria, heavy metals, organic debris, and trash that are generated on both private and public properties throughout the watershed.

 Hawai’i Sea Grant recognizes that communities hold the knowledge and understanding of their places.
-In order to support nature-based solutions to the watershed’s biggest challenges, Hawai’i Sea Grant is distributing competitive mini-grants to organizations who are interested in installing, maintaining, and educating the public about a nature-based solution/green-infrastructure project within the watershed.
+In order to support nature-based solutions to the watershed’s biggest challenges, Hawai’i Sea Grant is distributing competitive grants from $5,000-$50,000 to organizations who are interested in installing, maintaining, and educating the public about a green stormwater infrastructure project within the watershed.

 There are many organizations working within the watershed and across the state to improve water quality and conserve natural resources.